Installation Guide

 | Appearance | Customize display language, theme (Dark/Light/System), editor font, font size, and line height |

 | Editor | Configure tab size, autocorrect (contractions, smart quotes, symbols), spell check language, and user dictionary.
-Spell check is currently only available for English (US/UK). |
+Supported spell-check languages include English, Spanish, French, German, and Portuguese (Brazil). |

 | Syntax Colors | Customize LaTeX syntax highlighting colors for keywords, numbers, strings, comments, and more |